 ]]>

-https://blog.detassigny.net/posts/10/mocking-in-php-4-phake Thu, 22 Oct 2020 21:56:44 +0200 Gabriel de Tassigny
+http://blog.detassigny.net/posts/10/mocking-in-php-4-phake Thu, 22 Oct 2020 21:56:44 +0200 Gabriel de Tassigny

-Mocking in PHP #3: Mockery https://blog.detassigny.net/posts/9/mocking-in-php-3-mockery How to use one of PHP's most popular mocking library In previous articles, we've seen how it's possible to write your own mocks, and also how easier it is to use PHPUnit built-in mocking mechanism.
+Mocking in PHP #3: Mockery http://blog.detassigny.net/posts/9/mocking-in-php-3-mockery How to use one of PHP's most popular mocking library In previous articles, we've seen how it's possible to write your own mocks, and also how easier it is to use PHPUnit built-in mocking mechanism.

 However, there are a few libraries dedicated to mocking in PHP land.
 Their popularities prove that while PHPUnit can work, it isn't always enough and its syntax can be rather confusing at times.